-- (b) The Building Department shall not issue, and Declarant shall not accept, a TCO or PCO which would result in more than 91 Low-Income Units in the Project Area until either (A) DCP has notified the Buildings Department that Declarant has made the Lump Sum Payment (defined below) or (B) ACS has either determined that no additional day care capacity is needed within the Study Area, or has failed to respond to a Day Care Assessment Request within sixty (60) days.
-In the event of any of the foregoing, Declarant shall not be precluded from obtaining a TCO or PCO for any residential units on the Subject Property. - (c) Project Completion After or Concurrent with Project Site B. If Project Site B has already received a TCO or PCO for Low-Income Units, or both the Proposed Development and Project Site B are seeking TCOs or PCOs, then Declarant shall be required to provide funding in an amount equal to (x) its "Child Care Proportionate Share", multiplied by (y) the "cumulative four year mitigation funding to ACS" as set forth in Exhibit "I", multiplied by (z) the total Number Slots in Excess of Impact Threshold to be Funded, as set forth in Exhibit "J", associated with the total number of Low Income Units to be developed in the Project Area. - (d) Project Site Completion Prior to Project Site B. If Project Site B has not already received a TCO or PCO for Low-Income Units, Declarant shall provide funding for the Number of Child Care Slots in Excess of Impact Threshold to be Funded associated with the number of Low Income Units to be developed in the Proposed Development.
-At the time development is completed on Project Site B, DCP shall provide notice to Declarant of the issuance of a TCO or PCO on Site B, and Declarant shall, within 60 days of receipt of such notice, provide funding in an amount equal to (x) its Child Care Proportionate Share, multiplied by (y) the "cumulative four year mitigation funding to ACS" as set forth in Exhibit "I", multiplied by (z) the total Number Slots in Excess of Impact Threshold to be Funded, as set forth in Exhibit "J", associated with the total number of Low Income Units to be developed in the Project Area, minus any amount of funding Declarant has paid previously.
+- (iii) The Building Department shall not issue, and Declarant shall not accept, a TCO or PCO which would result in more than 91 Low-Income Units in the Project Area until either (A) DCP has notified the Buildings Department that Declarant has made the Lump Sum Payment (defined below), or (B) ACS has either determined that no additional day care capacity is needed within the Study Area, or has failed to respond to a Day Care Assessment Request within sixty (60) days.
+In the event of any of the foregoing, Declarant shall not be precluded from obtaining a TCO or PCO for any residential units on the Subject Property. - (b) Project Completion Prior to Project Site A. If Project Site A has not already received a TCO or PCO for Low-Income Units, then completion of the Proposed Development will not result in more than 91 Low-Income Units in the Project Area and Declarant shall not be required to fund child care slots prior to acceptance of a TCO or a PCO for Low-Income Units.
+At the time a TCO or PCO is issued for the new development on Project Site A, if DCP, in consultation with ACS, determines that the full anticipated development of the Project Area would create a need for additional day care capacity in the Child Care Study Area, then DCP shall provide notice to Declarant that a TCO or PCO has been issued for Project Site A and that the need for additional day care capacity remains.
+Declarant shall, within 60 days of receipt of such notice, provide funding in an amount equal to (x) its Child Care Proportionate Share, multiplied by (y) the "cumulative four year mitigation funding to ACS" as set forth in Exhibit "1", multiplied by (z) the total Number Slots in Excess of Impact

+Threshold to be Funded, as set forth in Exhibit "J", associated with the total number of Low Income Units to be developed in the Project Area.

-- (e) The Child Care Funding Obligations shall be paid in a single installment (the "Lump Sum Payment").
-Declarant's Lump Sum Payment shall be paid into a segregated fund designated by ACS to be used solely for the purpose of providing additional child care capacity to satisfy the mitigation requirements for the childcare impact analyzed and identified within Chapter 21 of the FEIS. - 3.07 Chapter 14 of the FEIS identifies significant adverse traffic and pedestrian impacts in connection with the Proposed Development and mitigation measures in the form of signal timing changes and crosswalk widenings.
-The FEIS predicts that the proposed mitigation measures would be required at the completion of the development at Project Site B and the Proposed Development.
-In order to mitigate the significant adverse transportation impacts, the Declarant has agreed that the mitigation measures will be implemented as described below.
+- (c) The Child Care Funding Obligations shall be paid in a single installment (the "Lump Sum Payment"). - (d) Declarant's Lump Sum Payment shall be paid into a segregated fund designated by ACS to be used solely for the purpose of providing additional child care capacity to satisfy the mitigation requirements for the child care impact analyzed and identified within Chapter 21 of the FEIS.

+3.07 Transporation.